chef-boneyard/sensu-plugins-chef-automate/README.md

-Development repo for various sensu checks for chef automate
+Development repo for various sensu checks for Chef Automate 1.0